Assessing Statistical Models

 Model Explanatory Power

-The final piece of information we are likely to be interested in for assessing the quality of our models is explanatory power.
+The final piece of information we are likely to be interested in for assessing how well our model describes the study system is explanatory power.
 Model explanatory power tells us how much of the variation in our response variable is explained by the combination of explanatory variables in our model.
 The most commonly used measure of explanatory power for basic statistical approaches is the coefficient of determination, or R2.
 We can calculate R2 manually, based on the sums of squares, using the following equation: \[R^2=1-\frac{SS_{residual}}{SS_{total}}\].

 See the session on linear regression for a refresher on the basis for the different sums of squares values.